davebraze/david-braze/content/home/publications_selected.md

 # Selected Publications widget.
 # This widget displays publications from `content/publication/` which have
 # `selected = true` in their `+++` front matter.
-widget = "publications_selected"
+widget = "publications_recent"
 active = true
 date = 2016-04-20T00:00:00

-title = "Selected Publications" subtitle = ""
+title = "Recent Publications"
+subtitle = ""

 # Order that this section will appear in.